Quercus agrifolia: Leaf

+Flower and fruit

 The flowers are produced in early-to-mid spring; the male flowers are pendulous catkins 5–10 cm long, the female flowers inconspicuous, less than 0.5 cm long, with 1–3 clustered together.
+Flowering occurs in early to mid spring.

-The fruit is a slender reddish brown acorn 2–3.5 cm long and 1–1.5 cm broad, with the basal quarter enclosed in a cupule; unusually for a red oak, the acorns mature about 7–8 months after pollination (most red oak acorns take 18 months to mature).
+The fruit is a slender reddish brown acorn 2–3.5 cm long and 1–1.5 cm broad, with the basal quarter enclosed in a cupule.
+The acorn cup is turbinate (beetroot-shaped) to cup or bowl shaped, rarely saucer-shaped, covering a fourth to a third, rarely half, of the nut; the cup is ovoid to oblong or conic, with a glabrous to sparsely puberulent outer surface; the inner surface is pubescent on the innermost third to uniformly pubescent, with acute scales and loose tips.
+The acorn nut is ovoid to oblong or conic in shape, with a glabrous surface.
+Unusually for a red oak, the acorns mature about 7–8 months after pollination (most red oak acorns take 18 months to mature).